-DSP&S is designed to equalize educational opportunities for students with disabilities that impact their academic participation such as vision, hearing, psychological, mobility, and learning.
+DSP&S. located in Building 1800, is designed to equalize educational opportunities for students with disabilities that impact their academic participation such as vision, hearing, psychological, mobility, and learning.
 Screening for learning disabilities is available to all currently registered Yuba College students experiencing difficulty in their classes or who have a history of special education needs.
 Support services for eligible students may include academic accommodations such as test proctoring, note taking, disability advising, priority registration, auxiliary aids, interpreter services, and mobility aids.
-Specialized classes are offered each semester at Yuba College including Adaptive Physical Education, Academic Strategies, Assisted Computer Technology, and Reading/Writing Development.
-Interested applicants should contact the program at (530) 741-6795, TTY (530) 741-6582.
+Specialized classes are offered each semester at Yuba College including Adapted Physical Education, Academic Strategies, Assisted Computer Technology, and Reading/Writing Development.